xinyun2000/PaperNotes/GPT-NER Named Entity Recognition via Large Language Models.md

 # GPT-NER: Named Entity Recognition via Large Language Models

-**main issue to be solved:**
+**Main issue to be solved:**

-GPT perform not quite good on NER(Named Entity Recognition) task.
+   GPT performs not quite well on the NER(Named Entity Recognition) task.

-**reason for the issue:**
+**Reason for the issue:**

-GPT is a text-generation model, but not a multi-classify model, NER task is a sequence labeling task.
+   GPT is a next-generation model, but not a multi-classify model, NER task is a sequence labeling task.

-**to solve it:**
+**To solve it:**

-change the classification task to text generation task.
+   change the classification task to a text generation task.

 ## Introduction

-what is NER task: divide sentence in tokens and label each token.
+what is the NER task: divide the sentence into tokens and label each token.

 _________________________________________________________________________________________________________________________________________________

 LLM's biggest problem: hallucination issue

-to solve it: add self-verification strategy right after the entity extraction stage, let LLM ask itself whether the word belongs to the classification which we ask it to output
+to solve it: add a self-verification strategy right after the entity extraction stage, let LLM ask itself whether the word belongs to the classification which we ask it to output